SakibSaikia/SakibSaikia.github.io/_posts/2016-12-25-Screen-Space-Reflection-in-Killing-Floor-2.markdown

 {:toc}

 ### Overview
-The basic algoritm is quite simple at heart.
+The basic algoritm is quite simple at heart - you take the view vector per pixel, reflect it about the normal and ray march along the reflected vector until you get an intersection with the depth buffer.
+The scene color corresponding to the intersection UV is the reflected color.
 See sections 4.1-4.3 of Yasin Uludag's article in GPU Pro 5 [^fn1] for a great introduction on this technique.

 The following code snippet shows the main entry point which computes the parameters required for raymarching.